Skip to content

 Your consciousness is defined by

-My Divine Life awakened IN YOU
+My Divine Life awakened IN YOUR HEART

 2nd Samuel 7:3 "And Nathan said to the king: ‘Go, do all that is in thy heart; for the LORD is with thee."

-The concept of the messiah is rooted in Judaism, where it refers to a savior and liberator of the Jewish people.
+The concept of the Messiah is rooted in Judaism, where it refers to a savior and liberator of the Jewish people.
 In the Hebrew Bible, a messiah is typically a king or High Priest who is anointed with holy oil.
 However, the term is not limited to Jewish figures, as Cyrus the Great, King of Persia, is also referred to as a messiah for his support of the rebuilding of the Jerusalem Temple.
 In Jewish eschatology, the Messiah is expected to be a future Jewish king from the Davidic line who will be anointed with holy oil and will lead the Jewish people during the Messianic Age.
-The Messiah is often referred to as “King Messiah” or malka meshiḥa in Aramaic.
+The Messiah is often referred to as “King Messiah” .
 The Torah provides an account of the Lord’s promise to David that his offspring will succeed him and establish a kingdom that will endure forever.